 Many women experience estrogen dominance when they enter perimenopause because they start to experience cycles without ovulation, meaning their estrogen levels aren’t properly balanced out by progesterone.
 However, estrogen dominance can be caused by a number of other factors not related to perimenopause.
 Some of these are:

 Synthetic hormones like the ones used in birth control and hormone replacement therapy (HRT) may also throw your hormone levels out of whack, contributing to estrogen imbalance.

 As a functional medicine practitioner, I believe in a holistic approach to treating health problems.
-This means looking not just at symptoms but at the whole person, and suggesting lifestyle changes that may help rebalance the body.
-Here are some things you can do to reverse estrogen dominance.9
+This means looking not just at symptoms but at the whole person and suggesting lifestyle changes that may help rebalance the body.
+Here are some things you can do to reverse estrogen dominance.

 Minimize your exposure to toxins.
 In addition to eating “clean” foods, this means investing in a good water filter, avoiding plastic packaging when you can, and using natural body care products that are formulated without chemicals.

 Consider supplements.
-Milk thistle, alpha lipoic acid, and diindolylmethane (DIM) can all be useful for supporting removal of excess estrogen through the liver.
-Omega-3 fatty acids and B vitamins, as well as herbs like maca and passion flower, may also help reverse estrogen dominance.
+Milk thistle, alpha-lipoic acid, and diindolylmethane (DIM) can all be useful for supporting the removal of excess estrogen through the liver.
+Omega-3 fatty acids and B vitamins, as well as herbs like maca and passionflower, may also help reverse estrogen dominance.

 If you suspect estrogen dominance is affecting your health, give us a call at My Pure MD.
 We’re here to get to the root of the problem and help you reverse it, naturally.